jimfinnis/angort/README.md

     (|x:| ?x ?x *) over1to10

-If we want to stack a reference to a word instead of running it, we can precede the word with a backtick:

-    :square dup * ;    # more efficient than the above anonymous!
-    `square over1to10

-This will NOT WORK with builtin functions, however.

 ### Closures

 Anonymous functions can refer to variables in their enclosing function or word, in which case a closure is created to store the value when the enclosing function exits.
 This closure is mutable - its value can be changed by the anonymous function.
 For example: